Accessing the 4D SQL Engine

 For example, with the following statement:

-ODBC EXECUTE("SELECT FullName FROM PEOPLE WHERE FullName=<<vLastName+vFirstName>>")
+SQL EXECUTE("SELECT FullName FROM PEOPLE WHERE FullName=<<vLastName+vFirstName>>")

 ... the vLastName+vFirstName expression is calculated once, before query execution.
 With the following statement:

-ODBC EXECUTE("SELECT FullName FROM PEOPLE WHERE FullName=CONCAT(<<vLastName>>,<<vFirstName>>)")
+SQL EXECUTE("SELECT FullName FROM PEOPLE WHERE FullName=CONCAT(<<vLastName>>,<<vFirstName>>)")

 ... the CONCAT(<<vLastName>>,<<vFirstName>>) function is called for each record of the table; in other words, the expression is evaluated for each record.

-4D - Documentation Français English German 4D SQL Reference, Table of Contents 4D SQL Reference, Index Back Previous Next
+4D - Documentation Français English German Japanese 4D SQL Reference, Table of Contents 4D SQL Reference, Index Back Previous Next